What Issues Should I Consider When Establishing My Charitable Giving Strategy?

 Asset-Based Giving: Go Beyond the Checkbook

-Donor-Advised Funds: The Flexible Middle Ground
+Donor-Advised Funds: A Flexible Middle Ground

 Charitable Trusts: Balancing Generosity and Legacy